 Calico has been restored, although not all of its buildings are the original ones.
 Many were demolished and rebuilt in Western movies style.
-The ones that are still original are the Lil’s saloon, the Lucy Lane house, the Smitty gallery, the main store and Joe’s saloon.
-On a hot day, there’s nothing like sipping a ice cold lemonade on Joe’s terrace.
+The ones that are still original are Lil’s saloon, the Lucy Lane house, the Smitty gallery, the main store and Joe’s saloon.
+On a hot day, there’s nothing like sipping an ice cold lemonade on Joe’s terrace.

 In addition to wandering around the ghost town, you can visit a mine and the museum, ride the mining train, enter a house with optical illusions and, of course, have a drink and eat in a saloon.
-With children, it’s without doubt a cool plan.
+With children, it’s, without doubt, a cool plan.

 From Calico 265km / 3h

 Oatman was our last stop on Route 66 (we drove it the other way, from the Grand Canyon to Los Angeles) and it was the stop that the little one liked the most.
 This town is an authentic old west city, where “wild” donkeys wander and were you can witness staged shootings.
 The donkeys aren’t shy, they are used to tourists and eating from your hand.
 They are the descendants of the donkeys that were dumped when the city ceased to be a mining center.